How much can I borrow? It’s a question many first home buyers (FHBs) want to know, and understandably so.

 As outlined above, there’s no set formula to determine exactly how much a person can borrow.
 Formal DTIs are still a work in progress, the LVR restrictions have exemptions, and all banks assess affordability differently.

 But, as a general rule, you can borrow up to 80% of a property’s price, as long as you can comfortably meet the repayments.
-And if you’re finances are good, you may even be able to borrow up to 90%.
+And if your finances are good, you may even be able to borrow up to 90%.

 If you want a personalised estimate of how much you could borrow, check out Canstar’s free Home Loan Borrowing Power Calculator.
 It will show you what a financial institution may lend you, based on your income and expenses.

 To learn more, and to start comparing home loans, just click the link below:

 About the author of this page

 This report was written by Canstar Content Producer, Caitlin Bingham.
 Caitlin is an experienced writer whose passion for creativity led her to study communication and journalism.
 She began her career freelancing as a content writer, before joining the Canstar team.